boostercloud/rocket-file-uploads/README.md

 }
 ```

-This returns the following payload:
+This returns the following payload in Azure and AWS:

 ```json
 {